 - Bury crop residues in the soil after harvest as infected crop residues break down more rapidly when incorporated into the soil than when left on the soil surface.

 - In areas of biennial seed production, avoid planting a crop in close proximity to a seed crop in the second year of production, to reduce the risk of the pathogen spreading between fields.
 Similarly, sequential plantings within fields of fresh market, root, or processing crops increase the risk of spread of the pathogen.

 Chemical control There are no systemic, highly effective bactericides for control of bacterial leaf spot.

 - Copper formulations (Group M1) offer limited control.
-Numerous copper products are registered for use on table beet for other diseases, and are allowed to be applied on red beet in Oregon for this disease.
-Copper formulations must be used preventatively because they do not eradicate bacterial leaf spot once the disease has developed, but can slow progress of the disease.
+Numerous copper products are registered for use but must be used preventatively.
+They do not eradicate bacterial leaf spot once the disease has developed but can slow progress of the disease.

 - Double Nickel LC (Group 44) at 0.5 to 4.5 pints/A on a 3- to 10-day interval.
 4-hr reentry.

 - LifeGard WG (Group P6) at 1 to 4.5 oz/A on 7- to 14-day intervals for activating plant resistance.
 Refer to label for appropriate rate per application volume.
 Preharvest interval is 0 days.
 4-hr reentry.
 O